olivd/BackPipeJS/README.md

 # BackPipeJS
 A backend javascript execution pipeline, for loading and running client side intended javascript asynchronously and off of the client device to reduce load and limitations of said client device.
+While also reducing the security risk to clients of selected javascript.